John Steinbeck: Commemoration

 San Jose's Dr. Martin Luther King Jr. Library is home to the Martha Heasley Cox Center for Steinbeck Studies, an archive and museum which since 2002 has published the Steinbeck Review.

 On February 27, 1979 (the 77th anniversary of the writer's birth), the United States Postal Service issued a stamp featuring Steinbeck, starting the Postal Service's Literary Arts series honoring American writers.

 Steinbeck was inducted into the DeMolay International Hall of Fame in 1995.

-On December 5, 2007, California Governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Steinbeck into the California Hall of Fame, located at the California Museum for History, Women and the Arts.
+On December 5, 2007, California governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Steinbeck into the California Hall of Fame, located at the California Museum for History, Women and the Arts.
 His son, author Thomas Steinbeck, accepted the award on his behalf.

 Monterey Bay Roller Derby was founded in 2010.
 Their team names over the years have referenced Steinbeck, including Beasts of Eden, Cannery Rollers, Steinwreckers and Babes of Wrath.
 Their juniors league was known as the Dread Ponies.

-To commemorate the 112th anniversary of Steinbeck's birthday on February 27, 2014, Google displayed an interactive doodle utilizing animation which included illustrations portraying scenes and quotes from several novels by the author.
+To commemorate the 112th anniversary of Steinbeck's birthday on February 27, 2014, Google displayed an interactive doodle using animation which included illustrations portraying scenes and quotes from several novels by the author.

 Steinbeck and his friend Ed Ricketts appear as fictionalized characters in the 2016 novel Monterey Bay, about the founding of the Monterey Bay Aquarium, by Lindsay Hatton (Penguin Press).

 In February 2016, Caltrans installed signage to identify a five-mile segment of U.S. Route 101 in Salinas as the John Steinbeck Highway, in accordance with a 2014 state legislative resolution.